-If you believe you have a lock on the truth – can you ignore contradictory evidence?
+If you believe you’ve found the real truth - can you ignore contradictory evidence?

 There are different ways for authors to present a hypothesis they believe is true.
 You can choose to present all available data, and then make an argument for the data you believe support your hypothesis.
 Such a balanced, informative approach is honest, and it gives the reader a chance to make up his own mind.
 However, it doesn’t necessarily catch the attention of the news media or make the headlines.

-If you are absolutely convinced that you have a lock on the truth, you may prefer to predominantly present data that reinforce your own beliefs.
-Some may call this the preachers approach.
-There is only one truth, therefore you don’t have to discuss any contradictory evidence.
-In my opinion, the recent book by Bowden and Sinatra is a good example of this.
-You get the feeling while reading, that somehow the authors have managed to unlock the hidden truth, and you may admire how fearlessly they expose, what they call the misinformation fed by the scientific community.
+If you believe you’ve found the the truth, you may prefer to select data that reinforce your own beliefs.
+This may be called the preacher’s approach.
+There is no reason to to discuss any contradictory evidence.
+That’s just confusing.
+In my opinion, the recent book by Bowden and Sinatra is a good example oft he preachers approach.
+Somehow it appears that the authors have managed to unlock the hidden truth.
+In fact you may admire how fearlessly they expose, what they call the misinformation fed by the scientific community.
 Let me quote the first sentence of the first chapter: “The two of us came together to write this book because we believe that you have been completely misled, misinformed, and in some cases directly lied to about cholesterol”.
-Certainly an interesting book, quite fun to read and provoking.
-Because of the controversy, such a book is likely to get media attention, I presume that’s a part of the procedure.
-Strangely, people often like to read about how they have been cheated and mislead.
-If you manage to convince them they have been cheated, they are also more likely to believe your own theories and arguments.
+Interesting and provoking.

 “Cholesterol does not cause heart disease” – The main arguments